An alternative to total hip replacement.

 Younger active male patients who suffer from hip pain due to non-inflammatory arthritis (degenerative joint disease) such as osteoarthritis, traumatic arthritis, avascular necrosis, or dysplasia/DDH, or inflammatory arthritis such as rheumatoid arthritis, may benefit from the bone-conserving approach of the BIRMINGHAM HIP Resurfacing System (BHR).

-Unlike total hip replacement, which removes all of the bone within your ball and socket hip joint, the BHR Hip resurfaces just a few centimeters of bone, preserving more of your original joint.
+Unlike total hip replacement, which removes all of the bone within your ball and socket hip joint, the BHR resurfaces just a few centimeters of bone, preserving more of your original joint.

 Hip resurfacing is intended for younger active male patients in need of a hip replacement.
-The suitability of resurfacing as an appropriate treatment for you should be determined by your surgeon, including a review of your bone quality and the size of your femoral head.
+The suitability of resurfacing as an appropriate treatment for you should be determined by your surgeon, including by a review of your bone quality and the size of your femoral head.
 Please discuss your options with your surgeon.

-The BHR Hip was CE marked in January 1997 and has been implanted in hospitals in Europe since then.
+The BHR was CE marked in January 1997 and has been implanted in hospitals in Europe since then.
 It was approved for use in the United States by the Food and Drug Administration in 2006.

-The BHR Hip has two parts: the femoral head (the ball) and the acetabular component (the socket).
+The BHR has two parts: the femoral head (the ball) and the acetabular component (the socket).

 While the implant closely matches the size of your natural femoral head (hip ball), it is substantially larger than the femoral head of most total hip replacements.
-This increased size helps to reduce the risk of dislocation of your implant after surgery.2
+This increased size helps to reduce the risk of dislocation of the implant after surgery2.

-The BHR Hip implant conserves substantially more bone than a total hip replacement.
-Since it preserves your natural femoral neck and most of the natural femoral head, a well-placed BHR reduces concerns about post-operative leg length discrepancy.
-Also, should you need the implant to be replaced at some point in the future, you would be a candidate for a standard hip replacement stem as opposed to needing a longer “revision” stem-type, as is often the case when a traditional hip replacement needs to be replaced.
+The BHR implant conserves substantially more bone than a total hip replacement.
+Since it preserves the natural femoral neck and most of the natural femoral head, a well-placed BHR reduces concerns about post-operative leg length discrepancy.
+Also, should you need the implant to be replaced at some point in the future, you would be a candidate for a standard hip replacement stem as opposed to needing a longer "revision" stem-type, as is often the case when a traditional total hip replacement needs to be replaced.

-Total hip replacement requires the removal of the femoral head and the insertion of a hip stem down the shaft of the femur.
+Total hip replacement requires the removal of the natural femoral head and the insertion of a hip stem down the shaft of the femur.
 Hip resurfacing, by contrast, preserves both the femoral head and the femoral neck.